What is stamp duty and where do you have to pay it?

 Each State handles stamp duty differently.
 See the table below for details.

-With the authority from the State Revenue Office of Victoria to stamp deeds in-house, Castle provides a complimentary stamping service.
-The service is free for deeds provided by us to our clients.
+With the authority from the State Revenue Office of Victoria to stamp deeds in-house, Castle provides a stamping service for a nominal fee.
 Read more.

 State/Territory